Email Route Implementation in Coreflux MQTT Broker

 WITH USERNAME "alerts@mycompany.com"

-WITH PASSWORD "app_password_here"
+WITH PASSWORD "my-app-password"

-WITH FROM "iot.monitor@example.com"
+WITH RECIPIENT "team@mycompany.com"

 <html>